 - Linux has had Firewire support for about two years

 - Hard drives

 - Digital video cameras (DV)

 - Digital cameras (DC)

 - DV devices are supported using libDV

-- Takes raw DV compressed video from video camera
+Takes raw DV compressed video from video camera

 - DC devices are supported using libDC

 - Supports YUV and RGB raw video up to 640x480

 - Nice for PCs because no decompression required

-- We will talk about DC devices today
+- We will only talk about DC devices today

-- The libDC library is complicated and has almost no documentation except for some include files - The easiest way to capture from DC devices is to use the ARToolKit code because they have written an interface - ARToolKit is modular so you can use just the capture code - I never wrote my own interface because it is quite tricky - The DC specification defines interface for all cameras - Very nice because ALL 1394 cameras work with Linux! - Contrast to USB cameras where there is no standard and very poor driver support - I have bet the farm on DC cameras, they are a bit more expensive but they are nice to use
+- The libDC library is complicated and has almost no documentation except for some include files - There are many versions, use -11/v1.0 release for stability! - The easiest way to capture from DC devices is to use the ARToolKit or OpenCV interfaces - LibDC is not well documented, so it is easier to use someone elses interface - The DC specification defines interface for all cameras - Very nice because ALL 1394 cameras work with Linux! - Contrast to USB cameras where there is no standard and very poor driver support - I have bet the farm on DC cameras, they are a bit more expensive but they are nice to use